Jbleezy/BO2-Reimagined/README.md

 * No longer gets destroyed from kills
 * Gets destroyed after activating 15 times
 * Does multiple swings when player activates
+* Kills zombies when placed on a ceiling
 * No longer deals damage during retract animations
 * Changed player head chop damage to 50 (normally instantly kills without Juggernog or deals 15 damage with Juggernog)
 * Changed player body chop damage to 25 (normally deals 75 damage to torso or 37 damage to feet)